Seatis/my-teaching-materials/project/hardware/hw-fzs-Todo/README.md

 Todo application
 ====================
 Commands:
- - l   Lists all the tasks
+ -l   Lists all the tasks
- - lp  Lists all the tasks by priority
+ -lp  Lists all the tasks by priority
- - p   Add priority to a task
+ -p   Add priority to a task
- - a   Adds a new task
+ -a   Adds a new task
- - r   Removes a task
+ -r   Removes a task
- - c   Completes a task
+ -c   Completes a task
- - e   Empty the list
+ -e   Empty the list
  ```

+#### Data structure
+- store a todo in a structured form
+- the structure should contain
+    - the task's name
+    - the priority
+    - the completeness

+#### Add new task
+- While the application is running and `-a "Feed the monkey"` is entered
+- Then it should add a new todo task (with the content `Feed the monkey`), if the todos are listed it should show up on the end
+- You should store the todos in an array

+#### Write to

+#### File I/O
+- all the tasks should be stored in a file
+- the program can read and write this file if needed

 #### List tasks
- - When the application is ran by executing `-l`
+ - By entering `-l`
- - Then it should print the todos, it should add numbers before them when it prints it
+ - It should print the todos, it should add numbers before them when it prints it
- - use `\t` to formating
+ - use `\t` to formatting

  So in this case for example the content is: